ujr/myclib/doc/iniconf.md

   NewLine =  LF | CRLF | CR
 ```

-- Blanks (space or tab) may appear between any tokens and will be ignored.
+- Blanks (space or tab) may appear between tokens and will be ignored.
 - Empty or blank lines are allowed and will be skipped.
 - Text tokens can be continued to the next line
   by ending them with a backslash.